-Use only Acura ATF-Z1 (automatic transmission fluid).
+Use only Acura ATF DW-1 (automatic transmission fluid).
 Do not mix with other transmission fluids.
-Using transmission fluid other than Acura ATF-Z1 may cause deterioration in transmission operation and durability, and could result in damage to the transmission.
-Damage resulting from the use of transmission fluid other than Acura ATF-Z1 is not covered by the Acura new vehicle warranty.
+Using transmission fluid other than Acura ATF DW-1 may cause deterioration in transmission operation and durability, and could result in damage to the transmission.
+Damage resulting from the use of transmission fluid other than Acura ATF DW-1 is not covered by the Acura new vehicle warranty.
+Replace the brake fluid every 3 years, independent of the maintenance messages displayed on the multiinformation display.